-The Nautique LINC System display is designed for instrumentation and control on electronically controlled engines communicating via SAE J1939 and NMEA 2000.
-The display is a multi-functional tool that provides GPS tracking, Clarion Audio, Cruise control, and enables equipment operators to view many different engine, ballast, transmission parameters and service codes.
+The Nautique LINC 2.0 display is designed for instrumentation and control on electronically controlled engines communicating via SAE J1939 and NMEA 2000.
+The display is a multifunctional tool that provides GPS tracking, multimedia display, speed control, and enables equipment operators to view many different engine parameters and service codes.

-General maintenance is not required; however a soft cloth can be used for cleaning the unit.
+General maintenance is not required; however, a soft cloth can be used for cleaning the unit.
 Window cleaner or alcohol can also be used to clean the glass portion of the display.
 Do not use harsh or abrasive cleaners on the unit.